mtanguyen/webapps/final_project/README.md

 myusername2,mypassword2,myrole2
 etc.
 ```
-Note: The logins csv must have the first row as described.
+Note: The logins CSV must have the first row as described.

 The sites zip upload is expecting a zip file in the following format: